bradenmacdonald/vertex-framework/README.md

 ```

 When any change is made to a VNode with the `Person` label, Vertex framework will validate this schema within the transaction.
 If the change created a `Person` VNode that was missing the required `name` property, or that had a `FRIEND_OF` relationship pointing to a `Movie` VNode, or any other schema violation, the transaction will fail validation and will not be committed.

+## Primary keys (VNIDs)

+_Every_ VNode has a unique, permanent identifier in its `id` field, of type `VNID`.
+The VNID identifier type/format is a string that starts with a "_" and is up to 23 characters long (minimum length is 2 characters, but most VNIDs are 20-23 characters long).
+VNIDs are just a special encoding of v4 UUIDs (in base 62 with an underscore prefix).

+Example VNID values:

+* `_XtzOcazuJbitHvhviKM`
+* `_VuIbH1qBVKPl61pzwd1wL`
+* `_3DF8hceEobPFSS26FKl733`
+* `_0` (the "null VNID" is a special value reserved by Vertex Framework for special purposes)

+Why VNIDs?

+* Neo4j node IDs are meant for internal use only and are not suitable for this purpose (they can be recycled etc.).
+* VNIDs are a type of UUID, so allow the client to generate its own ID in advance of writing to the database, which can be handy for e.g. offline edits.
+* VNIDs are more compact than UUIDs, so slightly more efficient in databases like neo4j that lack a proper UUID datatype and use strings instead.
+* VNIDs are seen as a single "word" in text editors so can be easily selected by double-clicking, unlike UUIDs.

 ## Data traceability (Actions)